In Association with Amazon.com

 Samuel Pepys (1633-1703)

-Samuel Pepys was one of the most important naval administrators in England's history, a man of action, but he is best known to later generations through his secret Diary, which he kept from 1660 until 1669.
+Samuel Pepys was one of the most important naval administrators in England's history, but he is best known to later generations through his secret Diary, which he kept from 1660 until 1669.
 It was first published in 1825.
 Besides being an invaluable document of his day, Pepys provides a brutally honest and candid portrayal of his private thoughts and actions.
-However, some aspects of his life Pepys kept carefully guarded.
+However, some aspects of his life – especially his financial affairs – Pepys kept carefully guarded.

 Samuel Pepys was born in London, the son of John Pepys, a tailor, and Margaret Pepys, daughter of a butcher.
 He was was the fifth of eleven children.
 His great uncle had been a member of the parliament, but his parents lived in humbre circumstances.
 As a boy he saw the beheading of Charles I at Charing Cross; he kept it righteous.
 Pepys attended Huntington Grammar School and then the distinguished St. Paul's School.